floresfreddy/js-communication-with-server/README.md

 # JavaScript: Communication With a Server (GET)
 On your machine, you should have installed node and json-server globally by now.

+You can see the solution branch here: https://github.com/helloRupa/js-communication-with-server

 ## By the end of this lesson, you should be able to:
 - Fetch data via the frontend from a server and update the DOM with the response